Skip to navigation Skip to content Skip to footer

-Saint Mary's men's soccer head coach Mesut Mert is pleased to announce the commitment of six new recruits to the Huskies line-up for the upcoming 2026 season.
+Saint Mary's men's soccer head coach Mesut Mert is pleased to announce the commitment of 12 new recruits to the Huskies line-up for the upcoming 2026 season.

 Joshua Abu